-He has contributed to national and European projects in the areas of dependable communications and computing.
+Dieter has contributed to national and European projects in the areas of dependable communications and computing.
 He has been acting as a consultant for HP Laboratories (Bristol).
 He has been serving on the program committees of the major European conferences on computer security (ESORICS), and cryptography (EUROCRYPT) as well as other international conferences in these areas.
-Dieter Gollmann is an editor-in-chief of the International Journal of Information Security and an associate editor of the IEEE Security & Privacy Magazine.
-His textbook on ‘Computer Security’ has appeared in its third edition.
+Furthermore he is an editor-in-chief of the International Journal of Information Security and an associate editor of the IEEE Security & Privacy Magazine.
+His textbook on Computer Security has appeared in its third edition.

 List of publications: dblp